Create and edit scenes

 A movie project is a collection of sequences that are themselves composed of shots, where a shot is a 3D scene rendered from a particular point of view or camera.
 PocketStudio’s workflow and user experience is organized around this core concept.

 PocketStudio is designed to let you easily create as many scenes and sequences as you want, which you can manage from within a single screen called the Scenes and Sequences View.
-The Scenes and Sequences View can be thought of as the hub of the project.
+The Scenes and Sequences View can be thought of as the project’s hub.

 To create a new scene:

-Go to the Scenes and Sequences View (this is the screen you get to right after you opened the project).
-You can also navigate back to this screen by using the breadcrumbs located in the top-left corner of the application.
+Go to the Scenes and Sequences view by either opening a project or by using the breadcrumbs located in the top-left corner of the application.

-The Scenes and Sequences View is divided vertically in two with scenes to the left and sequences to the right.
-Click on theicon in the scenes section to create a new scene.
+The Scenes and Sequences view is divided vertically in two with scenes to the left and sequences to the right.
+Click on theicon in the scenes panel to create a new scene.
 A new card is added to the scenes list.

-Rename the scene: click on the card’s title; when the text becomes editable, type the scene’s new name.
+Rename the scene: click on the card’s title; wait for the text to become editable then type the scene’s new name.

 About the scenes’ default name: PocketStudio automatically assigns an ID to every scene when it is created.
 The first 6 digits of this ID are used to give new scenes a default name.
 You are free to rename the scene to whatever you like.